lucasjanuario02/POSEIDOM-v4/README.md

    - Use the REST API endpoints to create, transfer, and verify diamond tokens.
    - Diamond tokens are represented as ERC-20 assets on the Iron Bear blockchain.

+## Trident Integration:

+Trident brings the power of Machine Learning (ML), Deep Learning (DL), and blockchain to POSEIDOM v4.
+Explore advanced functionalities for security, transparency, and computational efficiency.

+## Rubyx Integration:

+Rubyx enables quantum computing and hybrid digital asset creation within POSEIDOM v4.
+Dive into the future of technology with quantum-powered solutions.

 ## Horigami FX Engine Integration

 We are excited to announce the integration of the Horigami FX engine into the POSEIDOM v4 platform.
-This engine will enhance the functionality and performance of our diamond tokenization services, providing a more robust and scalable solution.
+This engine enhances functionality and performance, providing a more robust and scalable solution.

 ### Key Features of Horigami FX:
 - **Advanced Tokenization Mechanics:** Improved algorithms for creating and managing diamond tokens.